bevyengine/bevy/docs/plugins_guidelines.md

 |0.4|0.3|
 |0.3|0.1|

-## Bevy features
+## Bevy Features

 You should disable Bevy features that you don't use.
-This is because with Cargo, features are additives, meaning that features that are enabled in bevy in your plugin can't be disabled by someone using your plugin.
+This is because with Cargo, features are additives, meaning that features that are enabled in Bevy in your plugin can't be disabled by someone using your plugin.
 You can find the list of features [here](cargo_features.md).
 ```
 bevy = { version = "0.4", default-features = false, features = ["..."] }
 ```